We have been told, and most all of us truly believe — that Jesus Christ hesitated when He came face to face with dying for us.

 It is one of the most striking facets of what we now call … Christianity, that in human weakness our God wavered in carrying out His glorious plan of redemption.
 For a few moments here, I ask us all to come out with Him into some brighter light, to carefully and soberly reconsider this.

 Come.
 It’s time to go back to the Garden together with the facts as they are written.
 What really happened in our Lord Jesus Christ in the Garden of Gethsemane?
 What has He told us, explicitly, in His Word?
 Let us go back and watch carefully … listen carefully … prayerfully.
 Then, together, let’s reconsider the implications of His ever having hesitated in His central purpose concerning us, and we will discuss this for a bit.
 Then, we’ll step back and take a fresh look at things together.
-I must say, I have been looking forward to these few moments with you for quite some time.
 Shall we begin?

 It is well to start, as we might expect, in Matthew, chapter 26, verses 36 to 46; it is as good a place as any.
 We’ll eventually be in all four of the Gospels before we’re done, and several other books as well.
 Matthew reads as follows: